Press Release for Thursday, April 10, 2008

 Local Fifth Graders Get 'Egg-Stra' Engineering Focus at UNF

 Contact: Joanna Norris, Assistant Director

 Department of Media Relations and Events

-The University of North Flordia’s School of Engineering and the UNF Community Outreach Council, in conjunction with corporate sponsor HDR Engineering, Inc., will hold the First Annual Egg Drop contest at 10 a.m. on Thursday, March 15, in the courtyard of UNF’s Science and Engineering Building (Building 50).
+The University of North Florida’s School of Engineering and the UNF Community Outreach Council, in conjunction with corporate sponsor HDR Engineering, Inc., will hold an Egg Drop Competition at 10 a.m. on Friday, April 11, in the courtyard of UNF’s Science and Engineering Building (Building 50).

-The Egg Drop contest encourages local fifth graders from Andrew Robinson and Livingston elementary schools to put their engineering, math and science skills to work in a fun and challenging way.
+The Egg Drop Competition encourages local fifth graders from Sallye B. Mathis and S.P.
+Livingston elementary schools to put their engineering, math and science skills to work in a fun and challenging way.
 The fifth-grade students will team up to design protective cases for individual eggs, dropping the cases from a second-story platform onto a target below.
 Teams earn points based on how close to the target the contraption lands, whether the egg lands in one piece and how much their case weighs.
 Not all awards will be centered on engineering alone as students can also earn certificates and prizes for Most School Spirit, Funkiest Contraption and Best Team Name.

 All fifth graders at the participating schools will be visited by UNF engineering students and HDR employees to assist with egg case construction.
 Each team will receive a bag of assorted building materials to create their case, including cotton balls, masking tape, string, plastic tarp, straws, pipe cleaners, Popsicle sticks, Styrofoam peanuts and glue.